Philip Goff (philosopher)

-Philip Goff is a British author, philosopher, and Associate Professor at Durham University whose research focuses on philosophy of mind and consciousness.
+Philip Goff is a British author, panpsychist philosopher, and professor at Durham University whose research focuses on philosophy of mind and consciousness.
 Specifically, it focuses on how consciousness can be part of the scientific worldview.
-Goff holds that materialism is incoherent and that dualism leads to "complexity, discontinuity and mystery".
-Instead, he advocates a "third way", a version of Russellian idealist monism that attempts to account for reality's intrinsic nature by positing that consciousness is a fundamental, ubiquitous feature of the physical world.
+Goff holds that materialism is "incoherent" and that dualism leads to "complexity, discontinuity and mystery".
+Instead, he advocates a "third way", a version of Russellian monism that attempts to account for reality's intrinsic nature by positing that consciousness is a fundamental, ubiquitous feature of the physical world.
 "The basic commitment is that the fundamental constituents of reality—perhaps electrons and quarks—have incredibly simple forms of experience."

 Biography

 Early life and education

 Goff has written that he has been obsessed with the problem of consciousness for as long as he can remember.
-He declined to be confirmed Catholic at the age of 14 and came to negatively associate philosophical dualism with his religious upbringing.
+At the age of 14, he declined to undergo Catholic confirmation and came to negatively associate philosophical dualism with his religious upbringing.

-As a philosophy undergraduate at Leeds, he felt he had to choose between dualism and materialism, so he became a committed materialist.
-He passionately debated religious dualists by defending the idea that the mind and the brain are entirely the same thing.
-But he began to doubt the coherence of this position, because it failed to account for personal experiences whose subjective qualities we know firsthand.
+As a philosophy undergraduate at the University of Leeds, he felt he had to choose between dualism and materialism; he became a committed materialist.
+He passionately debated religious dualists, defending the view that the mind and the brain are synonymous.
+Later, he began to doubt the coherence of this position because it failed to account for personal experiences that have subjective qualities we know firsthand.
 This cognitive dissonance finally peaked one evening in a bar when the thrum of vivid sensations clashed with his assumed worldview.
 "I couldn't deny it anymore.
 I'd already accepted that if materialism was true, then I was a zombie.
 But I knew I wasn't a zombie; I was a thinking, feeling human being.
 I could no longer live in denial of my consciousness."
-Yet he had to finish his studies, so Goff became a "closet dualist", while continuing to write a dissertation in which he argued that the problem of consciousness was unresolvable.
+Yet he had to finish his studies, so Goff became a "closet dualist" while continuing to write a dissertation in which he argued that the problem of consciousness was unresolvable.
 Disenchanted with philosophy, he went on to teach English in Poland.

-Later, when he happened across Thomas Nagel’s article "Panpsychism", he discovered a neglected third way, and his interest in academic philosophy was rekindled.
+Later, when he came across Thomas Nagel's article "Panpsychism", Goff discovered a neglected third way of connecting matter and consciousness, rekindling his interest in academic philosophy.